-- 2.1.
-As a means of ensuring a reasonable chance of success in the educational programs for which students seek admission and of making the most productive use of federal, state and community resources, the institutional admissions policies of Glenville State University shall incorporate the following basic standards. - 2.2.
+- 2.1.1.
 Associate Degree Programs at Glenville State University.
-Regular admission to associate-degree programs at Glenville State University is open to any person who has a high school diploma or meets high school equivalency exam requirements.
-Other persons may be admitted on a conditional basis but shall be evaluated at the conclusion of each semester of enrollment to determine whether University-level academic performance indicates an ability to continue their studies.
-Neither regular nor conditional admission shall ensure the entry of applicants into specific programs. - 2.3.
+Regular admission to associate-degree programs at Glenville State University is open to students who - 2.1.1.1. have earned a high school diploma recognized by a state's department of education and either a minimum 2.0 high school gradepoint average (GPA) OR an ACT composite score of at least 18 or SAT composite score of at least 960, or, - 2.1.1.2. meet high school equivalency exam requirements or have an ACT composite score of at least 18 or SAT composite score of at least 960. - 2.1.2.
 Bachelor's Degree Programs at Glenville State University.
+Regular admission to bachelor's-degree programs at Glenville State University is open to students who

-Students who - a.) have an approved high school diploma, a minimum 2.0 high school grade-point average (GPA), and an ACT composite score of at least 18; - b.) meet high school equivalency exam requirements and have an ACT composite of at least 18; or - c.) have a high school diploma and a minimum high school GPA of 3.0, may be admitted on a regular admission basis to bachelor's degree programs.
-Students will normally be expected to sit for the ACT.
-However, in instances where students have taken the Scholastic Aptitude Test (SAT I), these scores may be substituted for the ACT.
+- 2.1.2.1. have earned a high school diploma recognized by a state's department of education, a minimum 2.0 high school grade-point average (GPA), and an ACT composite score of at least 18; or SAT composite score of at least 960; - 2.1.2.2. meet high school equivalency exam requirements and have an ACT composite of at least 18; or SAT composite of at least 960; or - 2.1.2.3. have a high school diploma and a minimum high school GPA of 2.5. - 2.2.
+Students will normally be expected to sit for the ACT; however, in instances where students have taken the Scholastic Aptitude Test (SAT), these scores may be substituted for the ACT.
 SAT scores will be converted to ACT equivalents by using an appropriate conversion chart authorized by the Chancellor of the Higher Education Policy Commission.
 These students will not be required to take the ACT at a later time.

-Since students' writing ability is an important indicator of success in University and may be used as a determinant in freshman placement in English composition courses, students are encouraged to complete the writing portion of the ACT or SAT I and submit those scores for purposes of undergraduate admission.
+Because students' writing ability is an important indicator of success in University and may be used as a determinant in freshman placement in English composition courses, students are encouraged to complete the writing portion of the ACT and to submit those scores for purposes of undergraduate admission.